gateio/gateapi-java/docs/CollateralLoanApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         CollateralLoanApi apiInstance = new CollateralLoanApi(defaultClient);
-        Integer page = 1; // Integer | Page number.
+        Integer page = 1; // Integer | Page number
-        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list.
-        Long from = 1609459200L; // Long | Start timestamp of the query.
-        Long to = 1609459200L; // Long | Time range ending, default to current time.
-        String borrowCurrency = "USDT"; // String | Borrowed currency.
-        String collateralCurrency = "BTC"; // String | Collateral.
+        Integer limit = 100; // Integer | Maximum number of records returned in a single list Long from = 1609459200L; // Long | Start timestamp for the query Long to = 1609459200L; // Long | End timestamp for the query, defaults to current time if not specified String borrowCurrency = "USDT"; // String | Borrowed currency String collateralCurrency = "BTC"; // String | Collateral currency try {
-        try {
             List<CollateralRecord> result = apiInstance.listCollateralRecords()
                         .page(page)